HySonLab/Directed_Evolution/README.md

 ## Installation

 You should have Python 3.10 or higher.
-I highly recommend creating a virtual environment like venv or conda.
+I highly recommend creating a virtual environment like conda.
 If so, run the below commands to install:

 ```shell
 git clone https://github.com/HySonLab/Directed_Evolution.git